dji-sdk/Mobile-SDK-Doc/source/faq/index.md

 ### How can I run the Android SDK Sample Code?

 The following tutorial can help here: [Run Android Sample Application](../quick-start/index.html#android-sample-app).

+### After upgrading to DJI Android SDK 4.4.1, my android project crashes with "java.lang.NoClassDefFoundError" error, how to fix it?

+Since in the Android SDK 4.4.1, some of the SDK classes now need to be loaded before using.
+Loading process is done by `Helper.install()`.
+Developer needs to call this method before using any SDK functionality.
+Failing to do so will result in unexpected crashes.

+Please make sure you don't miss the following steps:

+1. In your project's build.gradle file, please add the `packagingOptions` to avoid unexpected crashes, and also add the `compile` and `provided` dependencies to to import the DJI Android SDK maven dependency as shown in this [Integrate SDK into Application](../application-development-workflow/workflow-integrate.html#configure-gradle-script) tutorial.

+2. Create a new `MApplication` class and invoke the `install()` method of `Helper` class to load the SDK classes before using any SDK functionality.
+Failing to do so will result in unexpected crashes.
+Also, you should initialize SDK class objects (Like `BaseProduct.BaseProductListener`, `BaseComponent.ComponentListener` and `DJISDKManager.SDKManagerCallback`) inside the `onCreate()` method.
+For more details, please check the [Creating a Camera Application](../android-tutorials/index.html#1-creating-mapplication-class) tutorial.

 ### How do I reset the default app behavior for a USB Accessory  (DJI Product) on Android devices?